Frequency maps reveal the correlation between Adversarial Attacks and Implicit Bias

-\subsection{Adversarial attacks}
+\subsection{Adversarial Attacks}

-Artificial Neural Networks are well known to be vulnerable to adversarial attacks \cite{szegedy}.
+Artificial Neural Networks are notoriously vulnerable to adversarial attacks \cite{szegedy2013intriguing, goodfellow2015explaining}.
 These attacks involve manipulating an input data point in a way that deceives an otherwise well-performing classifier, by making small alterations to a correctly classified data point.
-Numerous techniques have been proposed to create such adversarial examples, beginning with the Fast Gradient Sign Method (FGSM) \cite{fgsm}, followed shortly by variants such as Projected Gradient Descent (PGD) \cite{pgd}, which is an iterative version of the original FGSM algorithm.
+Numerous techniques have been proposed to create such adversarial examples, beginning with the Fast Gradient Sign Method (FGSM) \cite{goodfellow2015explaining}, followed shortly by variants such as Projected Gradient Descent (PGD) \cite{madry2018towards}.
 Both these methods employ gradient information to generate an appropriate adversarial example while ensuring that the $\ell_p$ norm of the perturbation remains below a fixed threshold $\epsilon$.
 These algorithms were primarily developed for effectiveness rather than optimality, which may limit their ability to generate input samples with minimal perturbations, resulting in them being classified as "maximum confidence" attacks.
-In contrast, "minimum norm" attacks prioritize the identification of adversarial examples with the least amount of perturbation by minimizing its norm.
-In this regard, some of the most notable proposals are L-BFGS \cite{szegedy}, the Carlini and Wagner attack \cite{cw}, DeepFool \cite{deepfool} and the recent Fast Minimum Norm (FMN) attack~\cite{fmn}, which seeks to combine the efficiency of FGSM and PGD with optimality in terms of perturbation norm. \\The robustness of neural networks against adversarial attacks remains an unresolved issue.
-Although adversarial training is currently the most effective technique for improving the resilience of neural classifiers, it often involves a trade-off between robustness and a reduction in performance on non-adversarial, clean data \cite{fgsm}.
-Moreover, it remains unclear why adversarial examples exist and whether they represent an inevitable byproduct of current neural architectures and training methods \cite{ilyas, shafahi}.
-The goal of this work is not to propose a method for improving the adversarial robustness of neural networks.
-Rather, our aim is to provide valuable insights into the frequency content that is targeted by adversarial attacks and its relationship with the implicit spectral bias of the network.
+In contrast, "minimum norm" attacks prioritise the identification of adversarial examples with the least amount of perturbation by minimising its norm.
+In this regard, some of the most notable proposals are L-BFGS \cite{szegedy2013intriguing}, the Carlini and Wagner attack \cite{carlini2017towards}, DeepFool \cite{moosavi2016deepfool} and the more recent Fast Minimum Norm (FMN) attack~\cite{pintor2021fast}, which seeks to combine the efficiency of FGSM and PGD with optimality in terms of perturbation norm.